-It travels from the East of the county, along the East Sussex coast to Brighton and through to West Sussex.
-It runs through the South Downs national park, a site of special scientific interest, and crosses a beauty spot that attracts thousands of tourists every year.
-It links to a key port at Newhaven and provides vital economic connectivity.
+The A259 is a critical route for economic connectivity from the East of the County, along the East Sussex coast to Brighton and through to West Sussex, including linkage to a key port at Newhaven.
+Not only does it run through the South Downs national park and a site of special scientific interest, it is also located in one of the County’s beauty spots which attracts thousands of tourists every year.

 When will this project be happening?

 This project is at the early stages of planning and design.
 We envisage that we will submit our planning application to the South Downs National Park in early 2021.
 This process can be lengthy, but we are currently exploring all affordable options available to us whilst still ensuring we maximise the benefits that the new bridge would bring to all road users and those enjoying the unique landscape and environment.
 We are looking to deliver a public consultation later this year to help shape the future of the project.
 As this progresses we will update the web page with further information.

 (Please note these dates are subject to change)